jpetazzo/intro-to-docker/slides/Initial_Images/Body.md

   * Application JAR
   * Configuration

-<!SLIDE>
+---
-# Differences between containers and images
+## Differences between containers and images

 * An image is a read-only filesystem.
 * A container is an encapsulated set of processes running in a